 - MCLG: Maximum Contaminant Level Goal.
 The level of a contaminant in drinking water below which there is no known or expected risks for safety.
 MCGL allows for margin of safety. - MCL: Maximum Contaminant Level.
 The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - AL: Action Level.
-The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - MRDLG: Maximum Residual Disinfectant Level Goal.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MRDLG: Maximum Residual Disinfectant Level Goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - MRDL: Maximum Residual Disinfectant Level.
 The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - LCR: Lead and Copper Rule.
+A United States federal regulation which limits the concentration of lead and copper allowed in public drinking water at the consumer's tap, as well as limiting the permissible amount of pipe corrosion occurring due to the water itself.